aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-bz2/_index.md

 ## Conclusion

-You’ve now learned how to **add files to tar**, wrap them in a Bzip2 stream, and produce a **TarBz2** archive using Aspose.Zip for .NET.
-This technique is fast, reliable, and works across all modern .NET platforms.
+You’ve now learned **how to compress tar**, add files to it, and wrap the result in a Bzip2 stream to produce a **TarBz2** archive using Aspose.Zip for .NET.
+This approach is fast, reliable, and works across all modern .NET platforms.
 Feel free to experiment with larger file sets, custom entry names, or integrate the code into your own backup or deployment pipelines.

 If you run into any challenges, the Aspose.Zip community is ready to help—just head over to the [Aspose.Zip support forum](https://forum.aspose.com/c/zip/37).

 ---

-**Last Updated:** 2026-02-20
+**Last Updated:** 2026-04-24
 **Tested With:** Aspose.Zip for .NET (latest release)
 **Author:** Aspose